K-Tros/DWA15-P4/readme.md

 # Kevin's TODOs

-* Remove routing and logic needs to be done for Collection and Wishlist.
+* ~~"Remove" routing and logic needs to be done for Collection and Wishlist.~~
 * Search functionality needs to call Marvel's API.
 * "Add" functionality in Search results.
+* Add Auth checks to routes.php so that everything important is limited to signed on users.
 * Fix css and other styling (kind of ugly right now).
 * Fix all the URLs before deploying to prod (workaround for local dev right now).